 In this series of interviews about the creative process, I’ll be talking to artists in all fields to discover the common traits of creativity and what, if anything, is different in each art form.
 I’d also like to discover what creative practices could be used by people who don’t consider themselves artists (in the traditional sense) and how creative thinking is fundamental to growth and creation in all aspects of life.

 Annette Skade lives on the Beara Peninsula, West Cork.
 Her first collection Thimblerig was published in 2013.
 She has been published in Ireland, the UK and the U.S and has been successful in international poetry competitions.
-In October 2017 she was Florence Writers ‘Writer in residence’ at St Mark’s Cultural Association.
+In October 2017 she won the Florence Writers and Irish Writers Centre‘s writing residency with St Mark’s English Church.
 She is currently doing a PhD on the poetry of Anne Carson at Dublin City University.

 What about your craft motivates you and what would you say is your forte?
 What do you think makes you good at/curious about this aspect?
 Do you admire this aspect in others?